 - Canadian Government will review the profile along with relevant documents and information and then indicate the suitable and selected program from – Federal Skilled Worker Program, Skilled Trade, Canada Experience Class and Provincial Nominee Program.
 For example: if a candidate’s profile shows that he will meet required pass mark for one of these programs, his / her profile will then be published in the Express Entry Pool.

 - It will be assessed to check whether or not the candidate meets the selection criteria of one these migrant programs.
-So, the selection criteria or minimum pass-mark to be eligible to file an application under Express entry program is 67 points.
+The selection criteria or minimum pass-mark to be eligible to file an application under Express entry program is 67 points.
 The candidates must meet the basic criteria of one of these categories to be eligible to qualify to be accepted in the “pool” of applications.

 - If he does meet the basic selection criteria, then his application will feature in a “pool” of candidates.